French Roundhand

 The French Roundhand Course is a Certificate Course.
 It is designed to be completed alongside classmates in a cohort-style experience.

-With registration, you gain online access to the curriculum outlined above for one year from the date of your registration, and access to a Community Forum where you can share your work with other Dreamers.
+With registration, you gain online access to the curriculum outlined above until January 1st, 2025, and access to a Community Forum where you can share your work with other Dreamers.

 French Roundhand by Charles Norder